Unicellular maps vs hyperbolic surfaces in large genus: simple closed curves: Introduction

 We believe the conjecture it is an interesting question for two reasons.
 First, it would reinforce the ``universality" principle in two-dimensional geometry (i.e., different models behave the same).
 And what's more, if this conjecture is true, any geometric property that we prove on our model of unicellular maps would hold for hyperbolic surfaces in large genus.
 But unicellular maps are easier to work with especially because they are in bijection with a certain model of trees \cite{CFF13}, see \refSS{SScperm} below.
 Therefore, Conjecture~\ref{conj_WP}, if true, would allow us to transfer any geometric problem on hyperbolic surfaces onto a problem on \emph{random trees}, which are very well understood.

 There are several open questions remaining for random hyperbolic surfaces, and the conjecture above (whether true or not) suggests studying the corresponding problems on $\mathbf U_{n_g,g}$.
-Perhaps the most natural such question is about the diameter: \begin{open} Is the diameter of $\mathbf U_{n_g,g}$, rescaled by $L_{n_g}\qw$ as above, equal to $(1+o(1))\log g$ whp? \end{open}
+Perhaps the most natural such question is about the diameter: \begin{open} What is the diameter of $\mathbf U_{n_g,g}$ (rescaled by $L_{n_g}\qw$ as above) ? \end{open}

-For the diameter of random hyperbolic surfaces, a simple area argument gives a deterministic lower bound of $(1+o(1))\log g$, while, so far, the best upper bound is $(4+o(1))\log g$ whp, which can be derived from an inequality linking the diameter to the spectral gap (see \cite{Mag}, combined with \cite{WX21,LW21}), but it is believed that the diameter is asymptotically minimal, i.e., $(1+o(1))\log g$ whp.
+For the diameter of random hyperbolic surfaces, a simple area argument gives a deterministic lower bound of $(1+o(1))\log g$, while, so far, the best upper bound is $(4+o(1))\log g$ whp, which can be derived from an inequality linking the diameter to the spectral gap (see \cite{Mag}, combined with \cite{WX21,LW21}); it is natural to try and find the ``right constant" in front of $\log g$.

 Several spectral properties of $\mathbf{S}_g$ are still open problems, and might be more tractable on $\mathbf U_{n_g,g}$ (and the associated model of random trees): \begin{open} Study the spectral gap, the Cheeger constant and Laplacian eigenfunctions of $\mathbf U_{n_g,g}$. \end{open}